houstonhaynes/AD4SDocs/00d Ethics As Business Essential.md

 - Attract and retain values-aligned talent
 - Develop more inclusive products with broader appeal

 AD4S provides frameworks for incorporating ethical considerations throughout the software development lifecycle, ensuring that these concerns are addressed systematically rather than haphazardly.
-By treating ethics as a business essential rather than an optional add-on, organizations create more sustainable products and services while reducing their exposure to reputation risks and regulatory sanctions.
+By treating ethics as a business essential rather than a nice-to-have, organizations create more sustainable products and services while reducing their exposure to reputation risks and regulatory sanctions.